 Where Can You Get Scleral Lenses?

 Scleral lenses are custom-made for each patient.
-At The Scleral Lens Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, we have made scleral lens fitting one of our primary objectives, which is why our practice is equipped with the latest technology and contact lens modalities.
 This has enabled us to achieve positive results for our dry eye patients.

-Contact Dr. Farkas, Dr. Kassalow, and Dr. Resnick at The Scleral Lens Center at Drs.
+Contact our eye doctors at Drs.
 Farkas, Kassalow, Resnick & Associates for a personal consultation and find out whether scleral lenses are a suitable option for your dry eye syndrome.

-We serve dry eye patients from New York City, The East Side, Roslyn, Nassau County, and throughout New York.
+We serve dry eye patients from New York City, Roslyn, Long Island, Nassau County, and throughout New York.